 - Copy of or original Government check or paycheck

 - Copy of or original current Utility Bill

 - Copy of or original government document with your name and an address (original required if it contains a photograph)

-Voters who do not have any of the above forms of identification will be permitted to vote provisionally.
+Voters who are unable to provide neither an acceptable form of photo ID or an acceptable supporting document may vote provisionally.
 Voters will need to sign a provisional affidavit and will have 6 days after the election to cure their ballot by bringing approved photo identification to the Voter Registrar.